sbixl/bob.native.windows.basement/README.md

 * python3

 Since windows does not have a native compiler by default, the msvc compiler must be installed.
-Independently of this, you can build the clang compiler downstream as host toolchain.
-Building the clang compiler as host toolchain is disabled by default.
-If you want the clang compiler as host toolchain you can simply set `BASEMENT_HOST_CLANG_TOOLCHAIN` to "1" in the `default.yaml`.
-In this project the clang compiler uses the gnu command line by default and not the msvc command line.
+Independently of this, a native host clang compiler is build downstream as host toolchain.
+The clang compiler uses the gnu command line by default and not the msvc command line.

 The following cross compiling toolchains are available pre-configured.
 If you need other targets you can depend on `devel::cross-toolchain` directly and configure it